 - the information is provided to a system or data exchange mechanism of credit institutions under this Law and directives issued according to Article 41(6);

-Confidentiality consists an essential element of the bank-customer relationship.
+Confidentiality constitutes an essential element of the bank-customer relationship.
 Confidence and credibility are the bases of an effective and efficient banking system.
-Cyprus legal system protects bank secrecy through the provisions of the Banking Law.
+The Cyprus legal system protects bank secrecy through the provisions of the Banking Law.
 In addition to this, breach of bank secrecy and confidentiality lead to substantial penalties.
 Furthermore, the same level of confidentiality applies to the relationship between the Central Bank of Cyprus and banking institutions operating in the Republic of Cyprus.

 The legal team of Michael Chambers &Co.
 LLC is able to provide you with the required legal support on a variety of banking and finance issues, such as bank secrecy.
 If you wish to speak to one of our lawyers, then contact us: email@example.com.